Phone-hacking trial: Blair 'advised Brooks before arrest'

 She resigned as News International's chief executive the following Friday, and was arrested on Sunday.

-During the email exchange, she told Mr Murdoch there was no indication that the News of the World had suffered from a sales boycott on its final weekend.'Tough up'
+During the email exchange, she told Mr Murdoch there was no indication that the News of the World had suffered from a sales boycott on its final weekend.

 Her email read: "I had an hour on the phone to Tony Blair.